lantean-code/SlackMessageBuilder/README.md

 # SlackMessageBuilder

 A fluent style builder for creating Slack Messages.
-Supports both legacy Attachments and <https://api.slack.com/block-kit|Block Kit>.
+Supports both legacy Attachments and [Block Kit](https://api.slack.com/block-kit).
 Fully documented with details from the Slack API reference.

 Separate packages for System.Text.Json and Newtonsoft.Json